swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 #### Using `StorageView` with C functions or other unsafe code:

-`StorageView` has an escape hatch to allow its use with C functions:
+`StorageView` has an unsafe hatch for use with unsafe code.

 ```swift
 extension StorageView {